What happens with all the waste from the Farm Progress Show?

 Being a part of the Farm Progress Show is important for Macon Resources.
 It’s a partnership that has flourished over the years.
 They know the importance of recycling and helping to keep as much waste out of landfills, something important for the area and for the agriculture community.

-“When you start looking at how important it is to keep things pure and recycle to our farming friends, it’s even more important that we take care of it right here at the Farm Progress Show,” said Brad Auten, Director of Production at Macon Resources.
+“When you start looking at how important it is to keep things pure and recycle to our farming friends, it’s even more important that it’s taken care of right here at the Farm Progress Show,” said Brad Auten, Director of Production at Macon Resources.